Christianity and Native America

 Sacramental records of Siksika Indians in Montana.
 This collection is restricted.

-Primarily color photography for art publications about Brulé, Hunkpapa, Oglala, Sans Arc, Santee, Sisseton-Wahpeton, and Yankton Indians in South Dakota, Minnesota and North Dakota and Winnebago Indians in Nebraska.
-Related background documentation is also included for Vision Quest: Men, Women and Sacred Sites of the Sioux Nation.
-[Connect to Inventory]
+Photography of Brulé, Hunkpapa, Oglala, Sans Arc, Santee, Sisseton-Wahpeton, and Yankton Indians in South Dakota, Minnesota and North Dakota and

 FALLA-SÁNCHEZ, RICARDO, S.J., PAPERS, 1937-2005, undated, 0.7 foot [6 reels microfilm] (0.4 foot unprocessed).